 Treatment of radiculopathy and disc herniation usually starts with medication and physical therapy.
 If this is not effective, epidural steroid injections might be necessary to treat the inflammation and resulting pain.
 In some cases, surgery might be the only effective treatment option.Compensation for Radiculopathy

 If you herniated a disc in a car accident and have been diagnosed with radiculopathy as a result, you may be entitled to compensation for your injury.
 Radiculopathy can be a particularly painful complication associated with disc herniation and treatment can be prolonged and expensive.
 If caused by another driver's negligence you can get compensation for medical expenses; lost wages and your pain and suffering associated with radiculopathy.Radiculopathy Verdicts & Settlements

 Below are some recent verdicts and settlements awarding damages for radiculopathy:

 Schlemann v.
 Hoyos (2017): In this rear-end collision case, the plaintiff's primary long-term injury was cervical radiculopathy.
 The jury awarded total damages of $250,000.
 The pain and suffering associated with plaintiff's radiculopathy accounted for $230,000 of the damages.
 (Montgomery County)

 Bryant v.
 Allstate Ins.
 Co.
-(2017): In this case, plaintiff was hit by a drunk driver and slammed into a guardrail.
+(2017): In this case, the plaintiff was hit by a drunk driver and slammed into a guardrail.
 Plaintiff's primary physical injury was a herniated disc resulting in radiculopathy in the upper spine (cervical).
 Plaintiff was awarded $130,00 for pain and suffering and total damages of $285,000.
 (Prince George's County)